Quinten5/CMGT_AI_elective-1/Readme.md

-## AI Elective | Unity & MLAgents
+# AI Elective | Unity & MLAgents

 > Welcome to the Unity & MLAgents workshop.
 In this workshop we will set up and play around with MLAgents in Unity.
+This tutorial is based on Unity's own tutorial at https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Getting-Started.md

-# What is MLAgents?
+## What is MLAgents?

 > MLAgents is a framework you can use on top of Unity that allows you to teach your so-called Agent how to behave in your Unity environment.
 Behind the scenes, it uses Reinforcement Learning to reward desired behaviour (for example: scoring a goal in a soccer game), while punishing undesired behaviour (for example, scoring an own goal in a soccer game, or letting the other team score).

-# Getting Started // Requirements
+## Getting Started

+### Setting up the environment

 In order to get started, several things are needed: